GeoCoDA: Recognizing and Validating Structural Processes in Geochemical Data. A Workflow on Compositional Data Analysis in Lithogeochemistry: GeoCoDA: a workflow for lithogeochemical data analysis

 Such linear patterns are also known as evidencing \textit{proportionality} between elements, often used as a measure of association \citep{Lovell:15, Quinn:17}.
 Two elements that are perfectly proportional have constant ratios, so can be identified by looking at the variance of their ratios within each phase, or perhaps better, the variance of their logratios, since the log-transformed values are interval-scale.

-We will pass on now to logratios, and for both unsupervised and supervised analyses for which all $J(J-1)/2 = 231$ pairwise logratios of the $J=22$ elements are computed.
-They can be ordered in several ways, depending on the objective.
-Since logratio-transformed compositional data are essentially multivariate, the notion of their total variance is a fundamental quantity, which is either broken down into part contributions or as being explained by the logratios themselves or external explanatory variables.
+Coming now to pairwise logratios (PLRs), we have already seen in Section 3.1 that $J(J-1)/2 = 231$ unique PLRs of the $J=22$ elements can be computed.
+To get an idea of their usefulness and importance in both unsupervised and supervised analyses, they can be ordered in several ways, depending on the objective.
+Since logratio-transformed compositional data are essentially multivariate, the notion of their total variance is a fundamental quantity, which is either broken down into part contributions due to the PLRs, or the PLRs can be quantified by how much variance they explain, both in the data set itself or in external response variables.

-The total logratio variance is equal to 0.1132 in this example, and every logratio makes a contribution to this total.
-These variance contributions can be called ``contained variances", or ``contributed variances", and their sum equals the total logratio variance of 0.1132.
-Seeing which logratios contribute more or less to this total will indicate which logratios are the ones that are more likely to count in any future multivariate analysis.
-This type of computation can be done for any logratio transformation: for example, the data transformed to centered logratios (CLRs) also lead to a decomposition of contributions to the same total logratio variance .
-These CLR contributions would indicate which elements are likely to count more or less in a multivariate analysis (see Section S1 of the Supplementary material for logratio definitions).
-Since the idea of principal component analysis, for example, is to explain as much of the total variance as possible, it is the logratios, or CLR-transformed elements, with higher variance contributions that the analysis would tend to concentrate on.
+The total logratio variance is equal to 0.1132 in this example, and every logratio makes a separate contribution to this total.
+The \textit{contributed variances} thus have a sum equal to 0.1132.
+This type of computation can be done for the CLRs as well, decomposing the same total variance into contributions from each CLR.
+Since the idea of principal component analysis (PCA), for example, is to explain as much of the total variance as possible, it is the logratios (PLRs or CLRs) with higher variance contributions that the analysis would tend to focus more on (for a recent review of PCA, see \cite{GreenacreEtAl:22}).

-An alternative and sometimes more useful ordering of the logratios will prove to be in terms of ``explained variances", which are just like $R^2$ values in the regression sense.
-Each logratio explains not only its own (contained) variance but many parts of the variance of all the other logratios, since the logratios are all inter-correlated, often very strongly.
-So all the logratios can be regressed on a specific logratio, and in each case the variances explained are collected and summed to give the part of the total logratio variance that is explained by a particular logratio.
+An alternative ordering of the logratios is in terms of \textit{explained variances}, which are $R^2$ values in the regression sense.
+Each logratio explains not only its own contribution to variance but many parts of the variance of all the other logratios, since the logratios are all inter-correlated, often very strongly.
+Hence, all the logratios can be regressed on a specific logratio, and in each case the variances explained are collected and summed to give the part of the total logratio variance that is explained by that particular logratio.
 Then the logratios can be ordered from those that explain the most to the least.
-Each logratio's explained variance $R^2$ is based on a separate analysis, and they clearly do not sum to 100\%, as do the percentage values of the contained variances.
+Hence, each logratio's explained variance $R^2$ is based on a separate analysis, and they clearly do not sum to 100\%, as do the percentage values of the contributed variances.